 Chirp is a plant watering alarm - as simple as that.
 You put it into the soil near a plant and it emits a tiny chirp when the soil is dry, reminding you to water the plant.
 Alternatively, Chirp can work as an I2C soil moisture sensor.
 If all you need is moisture sensing, consider buying a standalone sensor version.

 Chirp uses capacitive humidity sensing technique that does not interfere with the soil and does not cause corrosion of electrodes unlike resistive sensing.

 Chirp is Open Source and totally hackable - you can download and fiddle with the firmware or use it as a standalone moisture sensor.

 Special care has been taken not to make it yet another source of annoyance - Chirp can detect if it’s day or night by measuring the amount of ambient light and will not make noise at night.

 The alarm level can be set for each plant individually.
 As water is consumed by the plant, Chirp will detect the low moisture level and will start to emit rare short chirps.
 As more water evaporates, Chirp will increase the alarm rate.

 Chirp is Open Source Hardware available under CERN Hardware Licence v.1.1.
-Boards are produced by seeedstudio in China, soldering and testing is done by the author.
+Boards are produced and soldered by Elecrow in China, programming testing is done by the author.

 |Shipping Rate||First item||Additional items|